Situn09/Peer-to-Peer-Book-Exchange-Portal/README.md

 ### 📤 Image Upload

-- Owners can upload a book cover image (Not implemented, work in progress)
+- Owners can upload a book cover image
 - Images are stored on the backend and served via `/uploads/`

+### ✍️ User Reviews

+- Visitors can leave a review for any book
+- Review includes:
+  - ⭐ Star rating (1 to 5)
+  - 📝 Optional written comment
+- Users can choose to post **as Anonymous** or with their **display name**
+- All reviews are shown publicly under the book's review section

 ---